Light Rail Technical Terms#

 See also: Overhead Contact System, Stray Current, Pantograph

-Learn more: Sound Transit: What We’re Doing to Make Link Service More Reliable | Siemens: Traction Power Technology for Seattle
+Learn more: Sound Transit: What We’re Doing to Make Link Service More Reliable | Mass Transit: Siemens Traction Power Technology Chosen for Seattle’s Light Rail Expansion

 Tunnel Boring Machine (TBM)#